The Projection Problem: When You Live Beyond Other People’s Imaginations

 Outside of family or medicine, projection takes simpler forms:

-These interpretations depend entirely on the observer's imagination.
-If they cannot picture your reality, your reality is discarded.
+These interpretations depend heavily on the observer's imagination.
+If they cannot picture the reality being described, important parts of that reality may be minimized or missed.

 When You Live Outside Other People's Imaginations

-Before others fail to imagine your experience, it is worth noting that you may not have been able to imagine it either before these symptoms arrived.
-Many medically complex patterns—autonomic crashes, MCAS flares, neuropathic pain, system-wide fatigue—are difficult to conceptualize until you live through them.
-Have you ever remarked "I never knew one could have this symptom," never mind knowing what it would feel like?
-The impossibility of imagining your own symptoms ahead of time underscores how unrealistic it is to expect others to construct an accurate internal model.
+Before others fail to imagine an experience, it is worth noting that the person living it may not have been able to imagine it either before the symptoms arrived.
+Many medically complex patterns—autonomic crashes, MCAS flares, neuropathic pain, system-wide fatigue—can be difficult to conceptualize until someone lives through them.
+The difficulty of imagining these symptoms ahead of time helps explain why others may struggle to construct an accurate internal model.

-This does not excuse projection, but it helps explain its unavoidability: if even the person affected couldn't picture the experience before encountering it, someone without the condition has almost no chance.
-Realistic empathy requires a model, and most people simply don't have one.
+This does not excuse projection, but it helps explain why it happens.
+If even the person affected could not picture the experience before encountering it, someone without that experience may have a limited model to work from.
+Realistic empathy often requires a model, and many people do not have one.

-The core issue is not disbelief—it is substitution.
-People aren't rejecting your symptoms; they are overwriting them with a simpler version that fits their world.
+The core issue is often not disbelief.
+It is substitution.
+People may not be rejecting the symptoms; they may be replacing them with a simpler version that fits their existing model.

 Your experience ends up filtered through: